| |

 Abdul Muttalib and the women of Muhajirin and Ansars.
 On arrival

-at Maulana Ali’s residence, Rasulullah (S.A.W.) sprinkled
+at Maulana Ali’s residence, Rasoolullaah (S.A.W.) sprinkled

 ‘shifa nu pani’ on the bride and groom and then offered